Use Keyboard Shortcuts on Word 2010 Saving and Creating Documents

-- 19I recommend learning these hotkeys and utilizing them as much as possible.If you are writing essays or you have work that involves Microsoft Word, this will be very beneficial for you.
-You've been watching VisiHow and goodbye!Advertisement
+- 19If you are writing essays or you have work that involves Microsoft Word, this will be very beneficial for you.
+You've been watching VisiHow and goodbye!I recommend learning these hotkeys and utilizing them as much as possible.Advertisement

 Video: Word 2010 Keyboard Shortcut Find and Replace

 I use a number of sentences and brief explanations on a regular basis, is there a way I can save these 'sentences' and locate them quickly in order to paste them back into a word doc. or email ?
 I hope that makes sense ?
 Simon

 VisiHow QnA.
 This section is not written yet.
 Want to join in?
 Click EDIT to write this answer.

 If you need to reference this article in your work, you can copy-paste the following depending on your required format:

 APA (American Psychological Association)

 Use Keyboard Shortcuts on Word 2010.
 (2016).
 In VisiHow.
 Retrieved Apr 24, 2017, from http://visihow.com/Use_Keyboard_Shortcuts_on_Word_2010

 MLA (Modern Language Association) "Use Keyboard Shortcuts on Word 2010."
 VisiHow, visihow.com/Use_Keyboard_Shortcuts_on_Word_2010 Accessed 24 Apr 2017.

 Chicago / Turabian VisiHow.com.
 "Use Keyboard Shortcuts on Word 2010."
 Accessed Apr 24, 2017. http://visihow.com/Use_Keyboard_Shortcuts_on_Word_2010.